-The seven-member Board of Supervisors is elected by the voters of Bedford County and each represents an election district of about 9,000 citizens.
+The seven-member Board of Supervisors is elected by the voters of Bedford County and each represents an election district of approximately 10,500 citizens.
 The supervisors' election terms are staggered and the board elects its chairman and vice chairman each year at the board's organizational meeting in January.

 The Board has overall administrative and legislative responsibilities including the levying of county taxes, appropriating funds, approving and enforcing the county's Comprehensive Plan, which governs land use, making and enforcing ordinances and establishing policies and procedures for the residents of the county.